Frequently asked questions¶

 The most common and proper way to achieve this is to, instead, use a single base resolution for the game and only handle different screen aspect ratios.
 This is mostly needed for 2D, as in 3D it’s just a matter of Camera XFov or YFov.

 - Choose a single base resolution for your game.
 Even if there are devices that go up to 2K and devices that go down to 400p, regular hardware scaling in your device will take care of this at little or no performance cost.
 Most common choices are either near 1080p (1920x1080) or 720p (1280x720).
 Keep in mind the higher the resolution, the larger your assets, the more memory they will take and the longer the time it will take for loading.

-- Use the stretch options in Godot, 2D stretching with keeping aspect works best.
+- Use the stretch options in Godot; 2D stretching while keeping aspect ratios works best.
 Check the Multiple resolutions tutorial on how to achieve this.

-- Determine a minimum resolution and then decide if you want your game to stretch vertically or horizontally for different aspect ratios, or whether there is a minimum one and you want black bars to appear instead.
-This is also explained in the previous step.
+- Determine a minimum resolution and then decide if you want your game to stretch vertically or horizontally for different aspect ratios, or if there is one aspect ratio and you want black bars to appear instead.
+This is also explained in Multiple resolutions.